-Mic check: the best podcast microphones for recording your voice at home
+Best podcast microphone 2022: the top mics for recording your voice | Stuff

 What’s the story?

 If you’re looking for something approaching gold-standard audio for your podcast, the Sennheiser MK 4 Digital claims to be one of the best USB cardioid condenser microphones out there.
-It’s plug-and-play, so all you have to do is hook it up to an iOS device, Mac or Windows laptop and you’re good to go... plus it looks like you mean business too.
+It’s plug-and-play, so all you have to do is hook it up to an iOS device, Mac or Windows laptop and you’re good to go.

 Is it any good?